List on Bids44 →

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI, the original box, and any purchase invoice.
-Mismatched IMEIs suggest a board replacement or a potentially stolen phone.
+1. Check IMEI (*#06#) and verify it matches Settings > About Phone > IMEI.
+Mismatches mean the motherboard was likely replaced, which can indicate a refurbished or “Frankenstein” phone.

-- Run a Phone Check app like AccuBattery or Phone Doctor Plus for a full hardware diagnostic.
-These can detect sensor issues, screen problems, and battery health.
+2. Run a Phone Check app (e.g., Phone Doctor Plus, TestM Hardware) for a full hardware diagnostic.
+These apps can quickly test sensors, speakers, and connectivity.

-- Test all physical buttons—power, volume up/down.
-Ensure they are tactile, responsive, and don’t stick.
+3. Test all physical buttons—power, volume up/down.
+Ensure they feel tactile and respond consistently without sticking.

-- Test both speakers, the earpiece, and microphone by making a quick call and playing some audio/video.
-Listen for clarity and volume.
+4. Test both speakers, the earpiece, and the microphone by making a quick call or playing a video.
+Listen for clarity and distortion.

-- Test front and back cameras—take photos and videos in different lighting.
-Check for dust spots, focus issues, and ensure all modes (Portrait, Night Sight) work.
+6. Test front and back cameras—take photos and videos in different lighting.
+Check for dust spots, focus issues, and ensure the OIS (Optical Image Stabilization) works smoothly.

-- Verify the fingerprint sensor works reliably on the first try.
+7. Verify the fingerprint sensor works on the first try.
 Register your finger and test it multiple times.

-- Check for screen burn-in: Open a white image at full brightness and look for any faint shadows or ghosting of previous images (e.g., keyboard outline, navigation bar).
+8. Check for screen burn-in: Open a white image at full brightness and look for any persistent shadows or ghosting from previous images (e.g., navigation bar).

-- Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
-If the small white/silver sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.
+12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST.
-Take a close look at the speaker grilles at the bottom of the phone with a flashlight.
-If the mesh looks suspiciously clean and brand-new, but the rest of the phone shows signs of wear, it might have been replaced—often after water damage or a very dirty environment.
-Original meshes accumulate micro-dust over time that’s impossible to completely clean out.
-Missing this could mean hidden water damage or a cheap repair, costing ₹2,000-4,000 for future issues.
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
+Original meshes accumulate micro-dust that’s hard to fully clean.
+A hidden water damage can mean future component failure, a ₹4,000-8,000 board repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP) Trap.
-The phone appears clean and factory reset, but after you take it home and try to set it up, it asks for the previous owner’s Google account credentials.
-This is called Factory Reset Protection (FRP).
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure no Google account is linked before you hand over any money.
-A locked phone is useless.
+Google Account Lock (FRP): The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account details.
+This is Google Factory Reset Protection (FRP).
+ALWAYS insist the seller factory reset the phone in front of you and complete the initial setup to ensure it bypasses this lock.
+If they refuse, don’t buy it.
+A locked phone is a brick.

-Fake Battery Health Readings.
-Some apps or software can spoof battery health percentages to make a worn-out battery appear healthy.
+Fake Battery Health Reading: Some apps or modified software can spoof battery health percentages to make a degraded battery appear healthy.
 The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
-Always check the LCI for water damage, as that often affects battery health long-term.
+Always account for the phone’s age and typical degradation.

 Seller’s Guide — How to Maximize Your Google Pixel 7a Resale